The copper forge in Ronco Canavese is the core of the Copper Ecomuseum, which is part of the network of eco-museums of the Province of Turin.

 The Ecomuseum located in an independent site that is also totally preserved from an environmental viewpoint, offers significant elements to assess the development of human activities and their impact on the environment.

-The history of the Soana Valley is long and troubled and significant testimonies to this past have remained.
+The history of the Soana Valley is long and troubled and significant evidences to this past have remained.
 For centuries its life was linked to significant metallurgical activity and to the export not only of finished products but also of knowledge and technology on both sides of the Alps by highly skilled craftsmen: the “magnin”.

 And the first “panel beaters” working on the bodies of the new Turin car industry were sought exactly in these areas.